-My favorite rooftops are: Vertigo and Moon Bar, at the Banyan Tree Hotel, that provides an awesome view of the sunset, has a very nice atmosphere and good service; and the Sky Bar at the Lebua Hotel at night, with a magical view from its staircase.
-But the service is pushy and terrible and the drinks are unbelievably expensive so I’m not convinced it’s worth going there.
+My favorite rooftops are: Vertigo and Moon Bar, at the Banyan Tree Hotel, which provides an awesome view of the sunset, has a very nice atmosphere and good service; and the Sky Bar at the Lebua Hotel at night, with a magical view from its staircase.
+But the service at Sky Bar is pushy and terrible and the drinks are unbelievably expensive so I’m not convinced it’s worth going there.

-These are my 7 best things to do in Bangkok, but if you have more time you could also visit other places such as: Lumpini Park, Chatuchak Market, the Marble Temple, and M.R.
+These are my 7 best things to do in Bangkok, but if you have more time you could also visit these places in Bangkok: Lumpini Park, Chatuchak Market, the Marble Temple, and M.R.
 Kukrit’s House.

 I hope you like these things to do in Bangkok as much as I did and get the most out of your stay in Thailand’s capital.